living a life:

 Elle is a talented and crafty cook, forager and fermentation enthusiast.
 She loves to rock climb, make things, scour maps for the next river swim and to seek out opportunities for wonder everyday.

-We are proud to support the amazing work of the John Muir Trust – the leading wild land conservation charity in the UK, which was founded in 1983.
-The John Muir Trusts believes wild places are essential for the wellbeing of people and wildlife; and so do we.
-They work to conserve and protect wild places with their indigenous animals, plants and soils for the benefit of present and future generations, and believe in a world where wild places are protected, enhanced and valued by and for everyone.
+We are proud to support the amazing work of the John Muir Trust.
+Founded in 1983, it is the leading wild land conservation charity in the UK.
+Working to conserve and protect wild places with their indigenous animals, plants and soils for the benefit of present and future generations; the John Muir Trust believes in a world where wild places are protected, enhanced and valued by and for everyone – and we do too.
+They take their name and inspiration from one of our heroes John Muir, the Scots-born founder of the modern conservation movement, who was passionate about protecting wild places for the wellbeing of people, wildlife and planet.